ctfs/write-ups-2015/CONTRIBUTING.md

 ## Committing rules
 These rules exist to keep the repo maintainable and complete.
 Please consider following them.

-1. Update the root `big-ctf/README.md` file, when adding a writeup to `big-ctf/task/`:
+1. Update the root `big-ctf/README.md` file, when adding a writeup to `big-ctf/task/`.
+We have three different sections:
+	* `Completed write-ups` - Tasks, for which there is at least one local repo writeup (see the `Write-up` section of each task)
+	* `External write-ups only` - Tasks, for which there is at least one external writeups (see the `Other write-ups and resources` section of each task, but no local writeup
+	* `Missing write-ups` - Tasks, for which there are no writeups available (yet).

-	* If you add a writeup in the `Write-up` section of the `big-ctf/task/README.md` file, then move the task link from `Repo: Incomplete` to `Repo: Completed`
+2. If there already exists a writeup in the `Write-up` section and you want to add another local writeup:
-	* If there already exists a writeup in the `Write-up` section, add another `Alternative write-up` section above the `Other write-ups and resources` section
+	- Add another `Alternative write-up` section above the `Other write-ups and resources` section
-	* If you add a writeup *link* in the `Other write-ups and resources` section, please remove the task link in the `Links: Missing` section
-2. Do not add files that have a filesize bigger than 15MB to keep the repo relatively small.
+3. Do not add files that have a filesize bigger than 15MB to keep the repo relatively small.
 Upload the file instead to a service or reference it from somewhere else.
-3. Consider following these [committing rules](https://atom.io/docs/latest/contributing#git-commit-messages).
+4. Consider following these [committing rules](https://atom.io/docs/latest/contributing#git-commit-messages).
 For this repo, we like to use these [emojis](http://www.emoji-cheat-sheet.com/):
 	* :memo: when adding a writeup to the `Write-up` section of a task
 	* :floppy_disk: when adding resources for a task, e.g. files or scripts
 	* :link: when adding a writeup link to the `Other write-ups and resources` section of a task